 Strong, Personalized Academic Majors & Minors

-Moravian College provides students from all backgrounds the option to create their own academic majors and minors, based on their individual academic interests and strengths.
+Moravian University provides students from all backgrounds the option to create their own academic majors and minors, based on their individual academic interests and strengths.
 Self-designed programs can often help students to stand out when applying for jobs, internships, and graduate programs.

 Self-designed majors may incorporate courses from the normal catalog offerings at Moravian, supplemented by the course offerings at our LVAIC partners (Lehigh, Lafayette, Muhlenberg, DeSales, and Cedar Crest).
 In some cases, students who design their own programs spend a term or a year studying abroad, and are able to incorporate courses from that experience into their self-designed major or minor.
 Students wishing to self-design their major or minor program must have their curriculum approved by the Academic Standards Committee.